tylerapritchard/TESSGI_Tut_Step0/Step0.md

 [Lightkurve](https://docs.lightkurve.org/) is a python package that will be the basis of the subsequent tutorials as it has been designed to work with time-series data from the Kepler and TESS sattelites, and is great for data interaction, exploration, and analysis as it incorporates many tools that the community might want for working with TESS data.

 To work with Lightkurve in these tutorials, we want an environment that will allow us to rapidly and interactively explore and analyze TESS data, with a visible workflow, and to share this workflow with others.
 To do this, we plan to write our python analyses/code inside of [Jupyter Notebooks](https://jupyter.org/), which describe themselves as a 'web-based interactive computing platform that combines live code, equations, narrative text, visualizations, and more'.
 They are a great way to explore data and to share code, analyses, and results like we do in the susbsequent tutorials, and run in your browser once set up.
 Their usage has also become incredibly common across both many scientific fields as well as industry usage in some fields such as data science and business analytics.

-While Jupyter notebooks may run a variety of programming languages, lightkurve and the following tutorials are python-based, and specfically require a recent version of python 3 to run (and we recommend running the most recent version).
-To install this, we recommend working with an environment manager such as [Anaconda](https://www.anaconda.com/products/distribution) which will allow you to resolve dependencies between the different required packages, and to have different 'environments' which will allow different versions of python and configurations of packages to be installed simultaneously, with an easy ability to swap between them.
+Working with TESS and lightcurve does not *require* the use of Jupyter Notebooks, despite our tutorials presenting them in that style.
+All of tutorial python commands can be run from the python command line or in a python script, although the tutorials may require minimal modifications to the plotting commands to make the graphics appear.

+Lightkurve requires a relatively recent version of python 3.X (although, on rare occasions, not the most recent version) as well as scipy and other python packages to be installed.

+A <u>package manager</u>, such as [pip](https://pypi.org/project/pip/) (the default one installed with python), will keep track of python package requirements and when you install a new package, install both missing package dependencies and upgrade/downgrade package versions to (hopefully) meet the requirements of all of your installed packages.
+You will however, only ever have one version of python and one list of installed packages.

+An <u>environment manager</u>, such as [Conda](https://docs.conda.io/en/latest/) (and which is installed as a part of Anaconda), will allow you to have multiple, distinct, parralel, environments that you can switch between with a single command.
+Each environment can (and will) have unique, and different versions of python and python packages.
+Environments are a usefull (and almost mandatory) tool when you have multiple python workflows that have different, and conflicting, package and/or python requirements.
+Conda in particular can serve as both a package manager and an environment manager.

 ## How do we get there?

 For the remainder of this tutorial, we will assume that you will use [Anaconda](https://www.anaconda.com/products/distribution) to install python, jupyter notebooks, lightkurve, and dependant packages.
 We choose Anaconda as it is free to individual users, its package managing tool conda is open-source, the packages in its base repository undergo a rigerous security check, is available for OsX, Windows, and Linux, and it is widely used by both the astronomy and wider community.
 It also includes Jupyter notebooks, matplotlib, and many commonly used packages in its default distribution.
-Other great options are available such as [virtualenviroment]([virtualenv · PyPI](https://pypi.org/project/virtualenv/)), [pipenv]([pipenv · PyPI](https://pypi.org/project/pipenv/)), and more, and may be used to achieve similar results (although the exact steps achieve them will be left to the reader).
+Other great options are available such as [virtualenviroment](https://pypi.org/project/virtualenv/), [pipenv](https://pypi.org/project/pipenv/), and more, and may be used to achieve similar results (although the exact steps achieve them will be left to the reader).

 ### Step 1 - Download Anaconda